A/PROF JANE MUNRO

 Background and Experience

 Jane is a paediatric rheumatologist with a special interest in pain medicine.
-She’s the Head of the Rheumatology Unit at the Royal Children’s Hospital and Group Leader of the Rheumatology research group and Senior Research Fellow at the Murdoch Children’s Research Institute.
+She has been a paediatric rheumatologist at the Royal Children’s Hospital since 2005 (Head of Rheumatology 2011-2020), is an Associate Professor at the University of Melbourne and Arthritis and Rheumatology as a Senior Research Fellow at the Murdoch Children’s Research Institute.
 She is undertaking research in juvenile idiopathic arthritis, childhood rheumatic diseases and paediatric pain management.

 Jane believes in building a strong partnership between herself and the young people and families she sees.
 Jane believes medical care should be individualised for the young person at the centre of any consultation or management decision.
 She takes a proactive team approach to achieve a positive experience for everyone she cares for.
 She believes in multi-disciplinary care for children with complex needs and works closely with each family as well as clinicians from different disciplines, particularly physiotherapists, psychologists and occupational therapists.